GitBubble/smarthome-1/README.md

 Follow me on youtube and see when I upload new development test videos. https://www.youtube.com/playlist?list=PLLhEJK7fQIxBMek-wYmvs82PSiOWKfe4L

-## Love this project?
+## Love my project?
-If you love this project and you want to make a donations you are welcom to sending bits to my bitcoin wallet addresse, if you just love this project and don't want to donate then i hope you will make this project as a star, thanks for all your support.
+If you love my project and you want to make a donations i will be happy, you can send it to my bitcoin wallet, if you just love this project and don't want to donate then i hope you will make this project as a star and follow me.

+Thanks for all your support, you welcome to leave feedback to improve this project.

 BTC: 1KLeksUbR3fP2DH2rY9RMiiqGwcFca8vPB